 Cosmetologists provide haircutting, hairstyling, and a range of other beauty services.
 Cosmetologists help clients enhance their appearance by performing a variety of services focusing on the hair, skin and nails.

-Cosmetologists provide haircutting, hairstyling, and a range of other beauty services.
-Cosmetologists help clients enhance their appearance by performing a variety of services focusing on the hair, skin and nails.
+Cosmetologists provide haircutting, hairstyling, and other beauty services.
+Cosmetologists help clients enhance their appearance by performing a variety of services focusing on the hair and skin.
 They wash, condition, cut, color and style hair using combs, brushes, curling irons, blow dryers, scissors and other tools.
-Cosmetologists also perform scalp and hair treatments, clean wigs and hairpieces, perform manicures and pedicures, apply makeup, and provide facial hair waxing services.
+Cosmetologists also perform scalp and hair treatments, clean wigs and hairpieces, apply makeup, and provide facial hair waxing services.
 Cosmetologists work in salons, spas, hotels, or resorts.
 Some lease booth space from a salon owner.
 Some manage salons or open their own shop after several years of experience.

 Asnuntuck Community College (ACC) is dedicated to providing its students an affordable, quality education using the latest technology available in the beauty industry.

 Our Cosmetology program trains students in both theory and practical experience to prepare them to pass the Connecticut State Board Examination.
-To obtain a license in Connecticut students must successfully complete 1500 hours in hairdressing and cosmetology education, as well as pass the State of Connecticut exam.
-Students have the opportunity to take the Massachusetts exam after completing this program to earn dual certification in both states.
+To obtain a license in Connecticut students must successfully complete 1500 hours in hairdressing and cosmetology education, as well as pass the State of Connecticut Board exam.
+Students who attain their Cosmetology/Hairdressing licensure in Connecticut can apply for licensure in Massachusetts.